 Left alone, the infection will get worse.
 The next thing may be a gum swelling beside the tooth.
 This is called an abscess.
 At this stage, the tooth itself may become a bit less painful to put pressure on, but the sore gum makes up for it!
 You will probably feel quite ill, and may have a mild fever.

 The swelling can get pretty big.
-In a back tooth on the bottom jaw, there is a possibility of it interfering with your breathing.
+In a back tooth on the bottom jaw, there is a possibility of it interfering with your breathing, if the swelling starts to spread into your neck.
 DON'T DELAY !
 Get yourself to a dentist as soon as you can.
 I would recommend going to a dentist quickly, rather than wait and end up in the Emergency Room at the local hospital.

 In the image below, you can see one tooth root with a dark, circular